hunterjhancock/dotfiles/README.md

 ## Installation

+> Note: These steps assume you're working with a clean install of macOS.
+I haven't yet considered deconflicting existing apps, packages, etc. with the ones that will be installed by this repo.
+For example, I don't know what happens if you install [Google Chrome](https://www.google.com/chrome/) with this repo if you already have it installed from the chrome installation page.

+Open up your [terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) and follow these steps:

 1. Run `xcode-select --install` in terminal to install [Xcode Command Line Tools](https://developer.apple.com/library/archive/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-WHAT_IS_THE_COMMAND_LINE_TOOLS_PACKAGE_).
 1. Run `git clone https://github.com/hunterjhancock/dotfiles.git ~/.dotfiles && cd ~/.dotfiles` to clone & navigate to the repo.
 1. If desired, run `git checkout new_branch_name` to create a new [git](https://git-scm.com) branch.